Bandar Saujana Putra: Car

 Bandar Saujana Putra is served by the ELITE toll road (E6) and the South Klang Valley Expressway (SKVE, E26).

 Bandar Saujana Putra is about 30 km from the Kuala Lumpur International Airport (IATA: KUL), 18 km to Cyberjaya, and 6 km to Putra Heights via the ELITE toll road.

 Telok Panglima Garang is 21 km from Bandar Saujana Putra via the SKVE toll road.
 Regional centre Banting is accessible from Telok Panglima Garang via highway 5.

 Public transportation

-Public transportation connections from Bandar Saujana Putra are limited.
+Until 30 April 2025, public transportation connections from Bandar Saujana Putra are limited.

 Previously there was a bus route T760, operated by Nadi Putra, connecting Bandar Saujana Putra to Putra Heights LRT station.
-The route was cancelled during COVID-19 pandemic lockdown in spring 2020.
+The route was ceased operation due to COVID-19 pandemic lockdown in spring 2020.

-Since December 2020 there is a tour bus operator serving the Bandar Saujana Putra - Putra Heights route only on weekdays.
+In December 2020, there was a tour bus operator serving the Bandar Saujana Putra-Putra Heights route which only ran on weekdays.
+However, shortly after an announcement in the media, the service was also cancelled.
+There is also no plan in sight to ease the lack of bus connection to MRT and LRT which are on time, trackable and frequent enough to service an entire township which are now, completely dependent on their own personal vehicles.

+From 30 April 2025, Rapid KL introduced a demand-responsive transit (DRT) route known as Rapid on-Demand connecting Bandar Rimbayu and Bandar Saujana Putra to Putra Heights LRT station. passengers can book the ride through the Kummute app with promotional fare of RM1 per trip.